jnduli/blog_jnduli.co.ke/content/drafts/ssh_and_server.rst

     ssh-keygen -t rsa -b 4096 -C 'comment'

 There will be some prompts that guide you through the process.
-To set up the default key that will be used, save this in the default file suggested.
-Otherwise, you can save it to a custom location.
+If you choose to save the key in the default location, this key will be used wheneve a custom key is not provided.
+You should take care however, since you can easily overwrite a key that was in use.
-Care should be taken, especially if you already had another ssh key, because you can easily override this.
-The command generates to file, the private key and a public key ( has a .pub suffix).
+The command generates two files, the private key and a public key ( has a .pub suffix).

-To set up the key in a server, do:
+To set up the key, copy the public key to the server by:

 .. code-block:: bash